mtxrii/Acacia/NATIVE_FUNCTIONS.md

 * Math.max(a, b) - Returns whichever number is smaller.
 * Math.quadratic(a, b, c) - Runs the quadratic formula on the given 3 numbers, and returns a set with two elements: The positive result, and the negative result.
 * Math.setSum(set) - Returns the summation of every element in the set.
 Assumes elements in set are all numbers.

+### HashMap
+>These functions are part of the [HashMap box](). `Dict` represents an example variable of type HashMap
+* Dict.set(key, value) - saves a value with a given key in the map.
+* Dict.get(key) - looks up a value with a given key in the map and returns it.
+* Dict.getKeys() - returns a set of all keys in the map.
+* Dict.getValues() - returns a set of all values in the map.
+* Dict.getPairs() - puts each key with their value in their own set, and returns a set of all those sets.